wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/AnalyzeImage.md

 ###Demonstration images
 #### The 86-category concept

 Based on a list of 86 concepts seen in the below diagram, visual features found in an image can be categorized ranging from broad to specific.
+For the full taxonomy in text format, go [here](./Images/86categories.md).

 ![Analyze Categories](./Images/analyze_categories.jpg)